Call For A Consultation (631) 800-0472

 What Are Sources For Funding Long-Term Care In The U.S.?

 Paying for long-term care can be incredibly difficult as prices rise and inflation continues to drive elder care facility pricing through the roof.
 However, that does not leave aging individuals in our society out of luck.
-Luckily, with the right Medicaid planning attorney, which is the primary method of funding long-term care in the U.S., you will have the resources and knowledge needed to ensure you are taken care of well into the latter years of life.
+Luckily, with the right Medicaid planning attorney to ensure Medicaid assistance, which is the primary method of funding long-term care in the U.S., you will have the resources and knowledge needed to ensure you are taken care of well into the latter years of life.
 However, Medicaid planning can be quite complex.
 Without the support of a trained professional, you risk losing qualification for it, even if you are in a situation where you desperately need it.
 While there are other sources and programs to help fund long-term care, Medicaid is the primary option for many folks later in life.
-Still, without the right attorney, you may not get the access to the fund you need to ensure you get the care you deserve.
+Still, without the right attorney, you may not get the access to the financing you need to ensure you get the care you deserve.

 How Much In Countable Assets Can A Single Person Have To Qualify For Long-Term Care Medicaid?